Actor Danny Masterson charged with raping 3 women, officials say

 RELATED: 'That '70s Show' actor Danny Masterson under investigation for sexual assault

-Deputy District Attorney Reinhold Mueller said all of the alleged crimes occurred at the Masterson's home.
+Deputy District Attorney Reinhold Mueller said all of the alleged crimes occurred at the Masterson's home in the Hollywood Hills.
+Police began investigating more than three years ago.
+At the time he was part of the Netflix series "The Ranch."

 If convicted of the charges, Masterson faces up to 45 years to life in state prison, officials said.